Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Compiler

 The returned output is then validated by checking whether all operations are consistent with the architectural rules and whether at least one first-layer gate has been successfully executed.
 If the output is valid, redundant translations, such as unnecessary back-and-forth movements of qubits between segments, are removed to reduce the overall operation count.
 Similarly, consecutive merges and separations on the same qubits without intermediate operations, as well as successive swap operations, are eliminated.
 Afterwards, the script updates the qubit positions, removes the executed gate from the circuit, and generates the next instruction based on the updated state before resubmitting it to the \emph{vLLM} server.
 This iterative process continues until all gates have been executed.
 If an invalid output is produced, the same instruction is resubmitted to the \emph{vLLM} server to obtain a valid result.
 To prevent infinite loops, the procedure terminates if ten consecutive invalid outputs occur for the same instruction.

 In principle, it would also be possible to request multiple outputs from the \emph{vLLM} server at once, validate and post-process them, and then select the valid output with the fewest operations.
 However, we chose to generate and evaluate only one output at a time.
-The reasons are twofold: first, depending on the complexity of the shuttling operations required to perform one of the first-layer gates, generating each output may take over one minute; and second, always selecting the locally optimal output with the fewest operations does not guarantee a globally minimal shuttling schedule.
-The process may converge to a local minimum, requiring additional operations to escape.
-Avoiding this would require exploring multiple valid continuations for each output over several steps and then selecting the output that starts the path with the lowest total number of operations.
-While such a lookahead strategy could reduce the overall number of operations, its runtime would grow exponentially with the number of steps.
+The reasons are twofold.
+First, depending on the complexity of the shuttling operations required to perform one of the first-layer gates, generating each output may take over one minute.
+Second, always selecting the locally optimal output with the fewest operations does not guarantee a globally minimal shuttling schedule, since it can leave the trap in a state from which subsequent gates require many additional shuttling operations.

 In summary, the complete compilation flow of our compiler is illustrated in \autoref{fig:flowchart}.\footnote{The datasets, training scripts, and trained models are available from the authors upon request.}